OpenNews/opennews-website/what/community/scholarships/index.md

 ## How to apply

-[Applications are open now](https://docs.google.com/forms/d/e/1FAIpQLSeHTILFeeBwPn69Vr-JUt0nOMhdYIYCBHnHcgsDrIcQRgRgRA/viewform) through the end of **Monday, June 28**.
+[Applications are open now](https://docs.google.com/forms/d/e/1FAIpQLSeHTILFeeBwPn69Vr-JUt0nOMhdYIYCBHnHcgsDrIcQRgRgRA/viewform) through the end of **Tuesday, June 29**.
 Applicants will hear back from us by **Friday, July 9**.

 <a class="sidebar-button" href="https://docs.google.com/forms/d/e/1FAIpQLSeHTILFeeBwPn69Vr-JUt0nOMhdYIYCBHnHcgsDrIcQRgRgRA/viewform">Apply for a journalism stipend!</a>